tsingha/rocket-docker-ec2/README.md

 # README.md

 Hello!
 Welcome to my Rocket Chat Automation.
-This task is automatically deploy a Rocket Chat Application as a standalone docker container on a AWS EC2 Instance.
+This task is automatically deploying a Rocket Chat Application as a standalone docker container on an AWS EC2 Instance.
 The EC2 instance will be created using **Terraform** and the post configuration and docker container creation will be done by **Ansible**.
 For continuous deployment we are using **Jenkins**.

 **Note**: Here we are not using any certificate for https secure access or not using load balancer.